fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 • eBook platforms like Apple Books and Google Play

-This means that if an author sells enough copies in one week, they can make the list—even if most of those sales happen on Amazon.
+This means that if an author sells enough copies in one week, they can make the list—even if most sales occur on Amazon.

 Let’s compare:

-• The USA Today List counts every sale equally, no matter where it happens.
-If enough people buy your book, you get on the list—simple as that.
+• The USA Today List counts every sale equally, no matter where it occurs.

-This makes USA Today a great goal for indie and self-published authors because they don’t have to worry about bookstore distribution as much as they would for the NYT list.
+This makes USA Today a great goal for indie and self-published authors because they don’t have to worry about bookstore distribution as they do for the NYT list.

 What About Other Bestseller Lists?

-Besides USA Today and NYT, there are a few other major bestseller lists:
+Besides USA Today and NYT, there are other significant bestseller lists:

 Why Do These Lists Matter?

 Making a bestseller list gives a book credibility and can boost future sales.
-But each list works differently, so authors need to understand which one aligns best with their publishing strategy.
+However, each list operates differently, so authors must understand which aligns best with their strategy.
+For example:

 For example:

-• Selling 5,000 copies in a single week could land you on the USA Today Bestseller List.
+• Selling 5,000 copies in a week could land you on the USA Today Bestseller List.

-• Selling 20,000 copies over two years might never put you on any list, even though you sold more books overall.
+• Selling 20,000 copies over two years might not put you on any list.

 2. Choose the Right Category

-Not all book categories are equal.
-Some are so competitive that you need thousands of sales to rank, while others are less crowded, meaning you can hit #1 with just a few hundred copies.
+Not all book categories are created equal.
+Some require thousands of sales to rank, while others are less crowded.
+For instance:

-• If you publish in "Space Opera Science Fiction," you might only need 100 copies in a day to take the top spot.
+• In "Space Opera Science Fiction", you might only need to sell 100 copies to take the top spot.

 3. Use Preorders to Boost Sales

-Many lists, including USA Today and The New York Times, count all preorders as first-week sales.
-This means if you build excitement before launch day, you start with a big advantage.
+A secret trick many bestselling authors use is preorders.
+Many lists consider preorders as first-week sales.
+If you build excitement before launch day, you start with an advantage.

 4. Get Your Book in Stores and Media

-If you want to make the New York Times or USA Today Bestseller List, online sales alone might not be enough.
-These lists pay extra attention to physical bookstore sales and books featured in major media.
+If you want to make the New York Times or USA Today Bestseller List, online sales alone may not suffice.
+These lists pay extra attention to physical bookstore sales and major media features.

 5. Build an Audience and Market Your Book